mfpdev/mfp-live-update-android-sdk/README.md

-MobileFirst Platform - LiveUpdate Android SDK
+MobileFirst Foundation - LiveUpdate Android SDK
 ===

-This package contains the LiveUpdate SDK for Android
+###Contents
+LiveUpdate Android SDK lets you query runtime configuration properties and features which you set in the LiveUpdate Settings screen in the MobileFirst Operations Console.
+With LiveUpdate integrated in your application you can implement feature toggling, A/B testing, feature segmentation and more.

 ###Installation